Skip to main content

 About this guide

-The links on this webpage are meant to help you to identify sources for your final project bibliography and paper in ENG 406.
-This list is not exhaustive, but it is meant to get you started locating secondary sources for you; depending on your topic, you may want to explore other directions among the library collections.
+The links on this webpage are meant to help you to identify sources for your work in ENG 406.
 You can contact Patrick Williams if you have any questions about doing so or to get recommendations based on your interests.

 Oxford Reference Online